junxit/us-congress-bills-111/metadata.md

 - 2010-11-16 — Introduced in House
 - 2010-11-16 — Introduced in House
 - 2010-11-16 — Referred to the House Committee on Foreign Affairs.
+- 2010-11-30 — Considered under suspension of the rules. (consideration: CR H7723-7724)
+- 2010-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6411.
+- 2010-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-30 — Mr. Tanner moved to suspend the rules and pass the bill.
+- 2010-11-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7723)
+- 2010-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7723)